 As part of the panel, I highlighted the role of technology like DIMS in preparedness and as a response mechanism.
 I also emphasized the importance of citizen science data (Open Data) and its usefulness for disaster response and preparedness.
 A specific example I gave was of the 2015 Nepal Earthquake where the OpenStreetMap contributors from around the world mapped critical infrastructure like roads, buildings, open spaces, and alike that helped humanitarian responders on the ground to coordinate further.
 The data that was produced during that time are now being used by government post-disaster initiatives, which serves as a concrete example of a use case of open DIMS data.
-I also emphasized the critical importance of focusing on grassroot level interventions to involve local people at risk in the development process of technological tools.
-In short, is stressed the need of local driven technological tools to bridge science-public divide.
+I also emphasized the critical importance of focusing on grassroots level interventions to involve local people at risk in the development process of technological tools.
+In short, is stressed the need for local driven technological tools to bridge the science-public divide.

 (Picture from the panel discussion along with (from left) Kenneth Carswell, Dr. Siyana Mahroof-Shaffi, Pradip Khatiwadda, and Shariha Khalid Erichsen )

 In the panel, Dr. Siyana talked about how Kitrinos Healthcare through their Care-A.Van project are engaging with risk populations by utilizing a medically outfitted vehicle to fill the gap to deliver basic health care in the humanitarian support network in Greece.
 The use of the group of interpreters, physicians, midwives, nurses and paramedics to connect health facilities to the needy people, including refugee camps.
 Kenneth shared about the STARS project—a digital psychological intervention for young people aged 15 to 18 years, who are going through psychological distress that impairs in daily life.
 Young people using an automated 'chatbot', through which people can interact and share their distress with the bot which gives the feeling of speaking like a human.
-The system is equipped with videos, audios, and interactive stories that is believed to be helpful to reduce distress.
+The system is equipped with videos, audios, and interactive stories that are believed to be helpful to reduce distress.

 Following the sessions, people approached me to explore if possibilities to work together to build similar platforms.
-People showed an interest to understand Open Data, the technological use, and if this system is replicable in other countries or not.
+People showed interest to understand Open Data, the technological use, and if this system is replicable in other countries or not.
 In addition, various people provided some recommendations on the DIMS for example to include data on the most vulnerable people to be affected adversely by disasters like elderly people and children.